getsentry/raven-python/docs/config/django.rst

         'raven.contrib.django.raven_compat',
     )

+.. note:: This causes Raven to install a hook in Django that will automatically report uncaught exceptions.

 Additional settings for the client are configured using the ``RAVEN_CONFIG`` dictionary::

     RAVEN_CONFIG = {
         'dsn': 'http://public:secret@example.com/1',
     }

 You'll be referencing the client slightly differently in Django as well::